IBM/Kubernetes-container-service-GitLab-sample/README.md

 ```

-Run the following commands or run the quickstart script `bash quickstart-postgres-svc.sh` with your Kubernetes cluster.
+Run the following commands or run the quickstart script `./scripts/quickstart-postgres-svc.sh` with your Kubernetes cluster.

 ```bash
 $ kubectl create -f kubernetes/local-volumes.yaml